Euphorbia: Irritants

 The milky sap of spurges (called "latex") evolved as a deterrent to herbivores.
 It is white, and transparent when dry, except in E. abdelkuri, where it is yellow.
 The pressurized sap seeps from the slightest wound and congeals after a few minutes in air.
 The skin-irritating and caustic effects are largely caused by varying amounts of diterpenes.
 Triterpenes such as betulin and corresponding esters are other major components of the latex.
 In contact with mucous membranes (eyes, nose, mouth), the latex can produce extremely painful inflammation.
 The sap has also been known to cause mild to extreme Keratouveitis, which affects vision.
 Therefore, spurges should be handled with caution and kept away from children and pets.

+Poinsettia (Euphorbia pulcherrima) contains a milky sap capable of irritating the skin and mucous membranes.
+In dogs, ingestion of the plant can cause irritation of the mouth and stomach, sometimes vomiting.
+Signs are usually mild, and severe poisoning is rare.
 Wearing eye protection while working in close contact with Euphorbia is advised.
 Latex on skin should be washed off immediately and thoroughly.
 Congealed latex is insoluble in water, but can be removed with an emulsifier such as milk or soap.
 A physician should be consulted if inflammation occurs, as severe eye damage including permanent blindness may result from exposure to the sap.

 The poisonous qualities were well known: in the Ethiopian Kebra Nagast, the serpent king Arwe is killed with juice from the Euphorbia.